What Are New Car Rebates and Dealer Incentives?

 These programs come in several forms.
 Some manufacturer programs include huge discounts on the vehicle’s price and will provide additional savings.

-What Are New Car Factory Incentives and Cash Back Rebates
+What Are New Car Factory Incentives and Cash Back Rebates?

 There are two ways a manufacturer can provide financial support to dealers to help them market new cars to consumers and stimulate recent car sales.

-• Manufacturer to customer cash back rebates and incentives
+• Manufacturer to customer cash-back rebates and incentives

-• Manufacturer to dealer incentives
+• Manufacturer-to-dealer incentives

-Types of Manufacturer to Customer Rebates and Incentives
+Types of Manufacturer-to-Customer Rebates and Incentives

 • Low-interest financing